Patients who suffer from TMJ experience severe, chronic pain of the temporomandibular joint that often worsens with stress.

 Less commonly, invasive solutions are tried.
 Arthroscopy can help check the condition of the joints and allow repairs to be made.
 Arthrotomy is open-joint surgery, and could be advised if TMJ is caused by a structural issue.
 Alternately, a condylotomy can be performed to repair damage to the mandible, instead of the joint.
 This option is considered in cases where patients report locking of the jaw.

-To learn more about diagnosing and treating TMJ, schedule an appointment with Dr. Bell at his York or Hellam office by calling (888) 906-2343 or emailing The Center for Dental Excellence today.
+To learn more about diagnosing and treating TMJ, schedule an appointment with Dr. Bell at his York or Hallam office by calling (888) 906-2343 or emailing The Center for Dental Excellence today.